oyesaifi/ImagetoSketch/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is simple Image to Sketch convertor made using Django, Python3 & Opencv.
+This is a simple Image to Sketch convertor made using Django, Python3 & Opencv.

 Why use it?:
 * Converts image into Sketch